RotherOSS/otobo-docker/README.md

 This step is only needed for HTTPS support.

-For TLS the webproyx nginx needs a certificate and a private key.
+For TLS the webproxy nginx needs a certificate and a private key.
 For testing and development a self-signed certificate can be used.
 In the general case registered certificates must be used.